Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases

-\paragraph{\textbf{Style-Transfer}} We present the results for automatic evaluation in the Style-Transfer task setting in \autoref{tab:auto-evaluation-paraphrase} and \autoref{tab:additional-evaluation-paraphrase}.
-Overall, we see much the same pattern as with the Topic-to-Twister setting, with performance ordering of DialoGPT, GPT-2, BART and Flan-T5 across our referenced metrics.
-However, unlike in the previous setting, the Style-Transfer setting appears to favor Baichuan, which presents the highest scores on all referenced metrics (when considering models also trained on 13k samples).
-Additionally, scores across the board are higher than seen in the Topic-to-Twister setting, but this is to be expected as the Style-Transfer task setting provides a structure for the generated tongue-twister based on the length and word choices present in the original.
-Consequently, increased amounts of overlap between the desired output and the gold reference is expected due to not all words requiring modification.
-In contrast to the Topic-to-Twister setting, however, we do not see ChatGPT outperform all models, rather it is beaten by Baichuan and Flan-T5 in most cases.
-In terms of the performance difference on these metrics as the amount of available training data is increased, unlike the Topic-to-Twister setting we see a more clear growth in performance on reference-based metrics alongside training data in the majority of cases (though this effect is small).
+\paragraph{\textbf{Style-Transfer}} We present the results for automatic evaluation in the style-transfer task setting in \autoref{tab:auto-evaluation-paraphrase} and \autoref{tab:additional-evaluation-paraphrase}.
+Overall, we see much the same pattern as with the topic-to-twister setting, with performance ordering of DialoGPT, GPT-2, BART, ByT5, and Flan-T5 across our referenced metrics (again, with our T5-based models alternating in ranking).
+However, unlike in the previous setting, the style-transfer setting appears to favor Baichuan, which presents the highest scores on ROUGE-based referenced metrics (when considering models also trained on 13k samples), whilst ByT5 performs the best on BLEU.
+Additionally, scores across the board are higher than seen in the topic-to-twister setting, but this is to be expected as the style-transfer task setting provides a structure for the generated tongue twister based on the length and word choices present in the original.
+Consequently, increased amounts of overlap between the desired output and the gold reference are expected due to not all words requiring modification.
+In contrast to the topic-to-twister setting, however, we do not see ChatGPT outperform all models, rather it is beaten by Baichuan and Flan-T5 in most cases.
+In terms of the performance difference on these metrics as the amount of available training data is increased, unlike the topic-to-twister setting we see a more clear growth in performance on reference-based metrics alongside training data in the majority of cases.
 Regarding the readability and phonemic metrics presented in \autoref{tab:additional-evaluation-paraphrase}, we again see similar patterns with GPT-2 based models scoring well on the naive phoneme-based metrics (IPO/PO), but all models performing similarly when regarding the more informed iPED/oPED measures.
-Regarding readability, scores overall are seen to be lower than in the Topic-to-Twister setting, suggesting more legible text.
-On one hand, this may indicate that the style has failed to transfer, with the paraphrase representing a well-written standard prosaic text (and therefore the model has effectively resorted to auto-encoding).
-On the other hand, this may also be an artifact of following the original structure of the prosaic paraphrase, therefore avoiding unnaturally long sentences and nonsensical outputs.
+Regarding readability, scores overall are seen to be lower than in the topic-to-twister setting, suggesting more legible text.
+On one hand, this may indicate that the style has failed to transfer, with the paraphrase representing a well-written standard non-literary text (and therefore the model has effectively resorted to auto-encoding).
+On the other hand, this may also be an artifact of following the original structure of the non-literary paraphrase, therefore avoiding unnaturally long sentences and nonsensical outputs.